woriazzc/RCEKD/README.md

-# Understanding and Unleashing the Potential of Cross-Entropy Loss in Knowledge Distillation for Recommender Systems
+# Rejuvenating Cross-Entropy Loss in Knowledge Distillation for Recommender Systems

-This repo provides the Pytorch codes for TSCKD.
+This repo provides the Pytorch codes for RCE-KD.

 ### Requirements